opendocsg/opendoc-supreme-court-judgements/2019_SGHC_62/report.md

 (_b_)    where the contract does not contain such provision, at such time as may be prescribed.

-14     Clause 37 of the Contract (“clause 37”) stipulated that the Sub-Contractor had to withhold its penultimate payment claim “until _three months after the Certificate of Substantial Completion_ has been received by” the Main Contractor \[emphasis added\].[\[note: 11\]](#Ftn_11) At the hearing before me, it was accepted that PC10, being a claim for work done until completion and for half of the retention monies (2.5% of the Contract sum), was the penultimate payment claim.[\[note: 12\]](#Ftn_12)
+14     Clause 37 of the Contract (“clause 37”) stipulated that the Sub-Contractor had to withhold its penultimate payment claim “until _three months after the Certificate of Substantial Completion_ has been received by” the Main Contractor \[emphasis added\].[^11] At the hearing before me, it was accepted that PC10, being a claim for work done until completion and for half of the retention monies (2.5% of the Contract sum), was the penultimate payment claim.[^12]

 15     Hence, if, notwithstanding the termination of the Contract, clause 37 remained applicable in stipulating the timeline for the service of the penultimate payment claim, PC10, having been served less than three months after the CSC was received (see \[5\] – \[7\] above), was served prematurely and in contravention of s 10(2)(_a_) SOPA.

 ### The Adjudicator’s decision

-16     The Adjudicator held that given the termination of the Contract, the parties no longer had to perform their remaining obligations therein.[\[note: 13\]](#Ftn_13) However, all accrued rights of the parties _prior_ to the said termination had to be performed.
+16     The Adjudicator held that given the termination of the Contract, the parties no longer had to perform their remaining obligations therein.[^13] However, all accrued rights of the parties _prior_ to the said termination had to be performed.
 Therefore, the Adjudicator held that clause 37 (a remaining obligation) no longer applied.
-Given that works had been completed, the Sub-Contractor was accordingly entitled to claim for the value of work done (an accrued right) as well as all the retention monies (5% of the Contract sum).[\[note: 14\]](#Ftn_14)
+Given that works had been completed, the Sub-Contractor was accordingly entitled to claim for the value of work done (an accrued right) as well as all the retention monies (5% of the Contract sum).[^14]

 ### Dual-track regime for construction claims